DvirMar/TaboolaTask/README.md

 Got a task to create Taboola widger using their api.

-first I extracted the data and converted it to array of objects so i can work easier with the data Then I took the data i needed from the objects and created the widger that contains 6 artices that changes dynamically.
+first I extracted the data and converted it to array of objects so i can work easier with the data.

+Then I took the data i needed from the objects and created the widger that contains 6 artices that changes dynamically.

 Also added: